 Dynamic Mechanical Analysis (DMA) is a technique used to investigate the stiffness of materials as a function of temperature, humidity, dissolution media or frequency.
 A mechanical stress is applied to the sample and the resultant strain is measured by the instrument.
 These parameters are used to evaluate glass transitions, degree of crystallinity and stiffness behavior of the sample.

-This application note demonstrates the ability of DMA to characterize the mechanical properties of an epoxy based printed circuit board (PCB) using a PerkinElmer® DMA 8000.
+This application note demonstrates the ability of Dynamic Mechanical Analysis (DMA) to characterize the mechanical properties of an epoxy based printed circuit board (PCB) using a PerkinElmer® DMA 8000.
+The modulus of the PCB is measured providing an important parameter for the manufacturer.
+In addition, the glass transition temperature is accurately measured, which gives information about the viable temperature range in which the material can be used.

 The characterization of polybutadiene will be demonstrated in this application note.